guardian/content-api-firehose-client/README.md

 Content API Firehose Client
 ========================

-A client for the Guardian's [Content API] (http://explorer.capi.gutools.co.uk/) firehose.
+A client for the Guardian's [Content API] (http://explorer.capi.gutools.co.uk/) firehose - an events stream for all updates and deletes of Guardian content.

 ## Setup